 Essential Oil Trivia?

-Did you know that jasmine was known as an aphrodisiac and was worn to attract mates?
+Did you know that jasmine was known as to attract sexual energy and was worn to attract mates?

 Want to Purchase Therapeutic Jasmine Essential Oil?